openlilylib/snippets/ly/tablature/README.md

 > [Usage manual](http://lilypond.org/doc/stable/Documentation/usage/common-errors.html#an-extra-staff-appears).

 Within these commands, the parentheses, normally used to notate slurs, will notate the bendings.
-You can write any bending from a half tone up to any interval (a number over the bending arrow will show the interval):
+You can write any bending from a quarter tone up to any interval (a number over the bending arrow will show the interval):

+    d8( dih)
     d8( dis)
     d8( e)
     d8( f)